 We’ve offered some recommendations for the best pressure cookers money can buy.
 If you aren’t ready, read on so you can make an informed purchase.

 In a manner somewhat similar to braising, a pressure cooker prepares food using steam that is tightly sealed in a special pot.

 When cooking is finished — but before the lid is opened — the pressure inside the pot must be released.
 That process can be done in one of three ways:

 Indeed, a pressure cooker’s combination of steam and pressure speeds up the cooking process while simultaneously preserving key nutrients and vitamins.
-And the end results taste great.
+What’s more, the end results taste great.

 Our kitchen expert Francois says: "Pressure cookers are lifesavers for busy chefs.
 Cook a risotto in 15 minutes without stirring!"

 If you model your kitchen after your grandmother, there’s a pressure cooker that’s just right for you.
-Generally found at garage sales or on Craigslist, these first-generation pressure cookers require careful monitoring but can get the job done perfectly.
+Generally found at garage sales or on Craigslist, these first-generation pressure cookers require careful monitoring, but they can get the job done perfectly.

 The earliest pressure cooker models have a weight on the top of a valve that releases steam during the cooking process.
 The drawback is that there is no gauge, so everything cooks at the same temperature.